Gr\"obner cells of punctual Hilbert schemes in dimension two: Abstract

 \section{Abstract}

-We decompose the punctual Hilbert scheme of the regular two-dimensional local ring in terms of the Gr\"obner cells and provide an explicit parametrization of these cells.
+We begin with a comprehensive discussion of the punctual Hilbert scheme of the regular two-dimensional local ring in terms of the Gr\"obner cells.
 These schemes are the most degenerate fibers of the Grothendieck-Deligne norm map (the Hilbert-Chow morphism), playing an important role in the study of Hilbert schemes of smooth surfaces.
-They are generally singular, which makes their theory involved.
-Nevertheless it appeared possible to adjust the parametrization of Gr\"obner cells of affine plane due to Conca and Valla to the punctual case.
-For instance, this provides a Gr\"obner decomposition of compactified Jacobians of plane curve singularities, which is non-trivial even for the generalized Jacobians (principle ideals only).
-In examples, this is connected with the super-duality of motivic superpolynomials.
+They are generally singular, but their Gr\"obner cells are affine spaces; they admit an explicit parametrization due to Conca and Valla.
+We use this to obtain the Gr\"obner decomposition of compactified Jacobians of plane curve singularities, which is non-trivial even for the generalized Jacobians (principal ideals only).
+One of the application is the topological invariance of certain variants of compactified Jacobians and the corresponding motivic superpolynomials for analytic deformations of quasi-homogenous plane curve singularities and some similar families.

 \sht{\raisebox{0.4ex}{\hbox{\rm{ sht}}}} \bysame{{\bf --- }} \~{{\bf --}}

 \rk{r\!k} {\hbox{dim\,}}

 \rr{{\mathsf r}} \cc{{\mathsf c}} \ss{{\mathsf s}} \mm{{\mathsf m}} \pp{{\mathsf p}} \ll{{\mathsf l}} \aa{{\mathsf a}} \bb{{\mathsf b}} \NS{\hbox{ \sf ns}} \ssum{\hbox{ $\sum$}} [1]{} {\mathbb{V}} {\mathbb{F}} {\hbox{ \mathversion{bold}$\dag$}} {\hbox{ \mathversion{bold}$\ddag$}} [theorem]{Conjecture} \toeq{ \raisebox{-0.15 em}{\,\ensuremath{ \xrightarrow{\raisebox{-0.3 em}{\ensuremath{\sim}}}}\,} } {\hbox{ \!\raisebox{0.2 em}{$\bigcirc$}}} [1]{\overrightarrow{\mkern0mu#1}} {\mathbin{\scalebox{.75} {\ensuremath{\bigcap}}}} {\mathbin{\scalebox{.75} {\ensuremath{\bigcup}}}}